Keshav744/Coffee_Shop_Sales_Analysis-Project/README.md

 5. 🛍️ Evaluating Sales by Product*: Identifying which products are driving sales and which may need promotional support or re-evaluation.

-6. 📊 Analyzing Sales by Category*: Categorizing products (e.g., beverages, snacks) to understand sales distribution and category performance.
+6. 📊 Analyzing Sales by Category*: Categorizing products Coffee,Tea,Drinking Chocolate to understand sales distribution and category performance.

 7. ⏰ Assessing Sales by Time*: Evaluating sales patterns based on time of day to identify peak hours and optimize staffing and inventory.